AshishNamdev/iqa/README.md

-# interview_questions
+# IQA
-This project contains Interview questions with solutions and answers.
+This project is for Interview Question Answers and contains solutions and answers for the questions, problems

-Intention of this project is

 1. Collection of Interview questions/problem
 2. Provide the solution/answers of the problem